Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 This is a non-exhaustive list of potential limitations while using the federation feature in Batch Shipyard.

+* All Batch accounts within a federation must reside under the same subscription.
 * All task dependencies must be self-contained within the task group.
 * `depends_on_range` based task dependencies are not allowed, currently.
-* `input_data:azure_batch` has restrictions.
+* `input_data`:`azure_batch` has restrictions.
 At the job-level it is not allowed and at the task-level it must be self-contained within the task group.
 No validation is performed at the task-level to ensure self-containment of input data from other Batch tasks within the task group.
+Pool-level `input_data`:`azure_batch` is not validated.
 * A maximum of 14625 actions can be actively queued per unique job id.
-Actions processed by the federation proxy do not count towards this limit.
+Actions already processed by the federation proxy do not count towards this limit.
 This limit only applies to federations that allow non-unique job ids for job submissions (i.e., `fed jobs add`).
 * Low priority/dedicated compute node constraints are best-effort.
 If a task group is scheduled to a pool with dedicated-only nodes due to a specified constraint, but the pool later resizes with low priority nodes, portions of